steve-federowicz/cobradb/README.md

-The OME Framework
+COBRAdb
 ==

-The OME Framework is a systems biology and bioinformatics framework that helps to enable a broad array of iterative and evolving systems biology workflows.
+COBRAdb is a database for COBRA models, genomes, and biological datasets.

 ##[Installation](INSTALL.md)